Contemporary vs Modern Dance

 How can beginners decide between modern and contemporary dance?

-Deciding between modern and contemporary dance really comes down to your personal preferences and goals.
+Deciding between modern and contemporary dance comes down to your personal preferences and what you want to achieve.
 Unlike modern dance, contemporary dance incorporates a wider variety of styles and techniques, emphasizing fluidity, athleticism, and versatility.
-If you love structured techniques and storytelling, modern dance might be for you; if you’re drawn to improvisation and a mix of different styles, though, contemporary is a great choice.
+If you love structured techniques and storytelling, modern dance might be a good fit for you.
+If you’re into improvisation and a mix of different styles, though, contemporary dance is a great choice.

 Rating